Oberto Doria

-Oberto D'Oria (died 1306) was an Italian politician and admiral of the Republic of Genoa, ruling the republic as Capitano del popolo.
+Oberto Doria (died 1306) was an Italian politician and admiral of the Republic of Genoa, ruling the republic as Capitano del popolo.

 Biography

 Oberto Doria was born at Genoa before 1230, the oldest of four sons of Pietro Doria and Mabilia Casiccia.
 He was thus a member of the powerful Doria family, and the brother of Lamba Doria, who defeated the Venetians in the War of Curzola, and of the chronicler Iacopo Doria.

 Early commercial and political career

 The Doria family, one of the most powerful dynasties in the history of Genoa, was always related to the political events of the Genoese Republic, however, Oberto's father, Pietro, chose to remain neutral.
 This allowed him to establish a flourishing trading company with his partner, Poncio Riccio.
 Oberto spent his youth as his father's assistant, before becoming an independent merchant.
 Surviving documents show the diversity of his mercantile activities, from c.
-1250 on, stretching from France to North Africa, often in close partnership with is father and the Riccios.
+1250 on, stretching from France to North Africa, often in close partnership with his father and the Riccios.
 At the same time, he began to participate in Genoese political life, from an exceptionally privileged position: not only were both his father and grandfather Oberto were members of the Great Council, but the podestà (the city's chief magistrate) at that time resided in the palace of the Doria family.
 As a result, Oberto is attested as consiliator of the Commune at the conclusion of a treaty on 22 March 1252, in the acts of sending an ambassador to Florence on 15 July 1254, and in a treaty with Santa Igia on 17 November 1256.